katrinasuherman/HealthyRecipeAnalysis/README.md

 2. Hyperparameter Tuning.

-    Instead of using 10 for our maximum depth and 100 for our number of estimators, we performed hyperparameter tuning using GridSearchCV() to systematically explore a range of parameter values and identify the combination that yields the best results.
+    Instead of using 10 for our maximum depth and 100 for our number of estimators, we performed hyperparameter tuning using `GridSearchCV` to systematically explore a range of parameter values and identify the combination that yields the best results.

-    A 3-fold cross-validation (cv=3) was performed, splitting the training data into three subsets to evaluate each parameter combination's performance.
+    A 3-fold cross-validation was performed, splitting the training data into three subsets to evaluate each parameter combination's performance.

 3. Evaluate the model based on the best estimator.
     <!-- Insert graph  -->